 Texas is notoriously hot—regularly reaching temperatures in the triple digits during summer—but autumn brings relief from the relentless heat, and the welcome cool weather summons celebrations all season long.
 There's plenty to do during fall in the Lone Star State, from leaf peeping in the Hill Country to attending the highly anticipated, two-month-long Texas Renaissance Festival.

-Although areas in East and Central Texas have changing foliage during fall, Lost Maples State Natural Area in the Texas Hill Country has the most vivid fall leaf coloration in the state.
-Lost Maples, which was opened to the public in 1979, encompasses over 2,000 acres on the Sabinal River and draws over 200,000 visitors annually.
-Part of Lost Maples appeal is their year around outdoor recreational opportunities, which include hiking, birding, fishing, paddle sports, and mountain climbing.
-However, Lost Maples’ biggest draw is the changing of the leaves each fall.
-Lost Maples' dramatic fall foliage is attributed to the high concentration of maple trees within the area.
-While maples can be found in a variety of areas in Texas, few dense concentrations exist, hence the name – Lost Maples.The changing of the leaves typically lasts from three to four weeks.
-Although the leaves are most often at their peak from late October through mid-November.
+Although areas throughout Texas experience the characteristic changing foliage of fall, the Lost Maples State Natural Area in Texas Hill Country has perhaps the most vivid leaf coloration of them all.
+The nature preserve, open to the public since 1979, comprises 2,000-plus acres on the Sabinal River and attracts more than 200,000 visitors annually.
+Part of Lost Maples' appeal is its year-round outdoor recreational opportunities—hiking, birding, fishing, paddle sports, and mountain climbing—however, its biggest draw is the autumnal scenery.
+The dramatic fall foliage is attributed to the high concentration of maple trees (hence the name) within the area.
+While maples can be found elsewhere in Texas, they rarely exist in such quantities as this.
+Prime leaf peeping here is from late October through mid-November.